5 top tips for dealing with Obsessive Compulsive Disorder (OCD)

 4) Accept that OCD can be a problem and may be interfering in your life

-The first step of any change is first coming to terms with what is required and why a change is needed.
+The first step of any change is coming to terms with what is required and why a change is needed.
 When suffering with OCD we may employ a number of behaviours or rituals called safety behaviours.
-These behaviours may in the short term be helpful as they can aid in avoiding experiencing uncomfortable feelings, but in the long term may be perpetuating our difficulties.
+These behaviours may be helpful in the short-term as they can help you to avoid experiencing uncomfortable feelings, but in the long-term they may be perpetuating your difficulties.
 Accepting that OCD is becoming an interfering problem in our lives can help with your motivation to change and seek help.

 5) Understand the treatment of OCD

-Read extensively about what you need to do and what can you do to help yourself in order to reduce your OCD.
+Read extensively about what you can and need to do to reduce your OCD.
 There is plenty of literature out there regarding the treatment of OCD and a number of knowledgeable therapists and consultants who can guide you, step by step, toward overcoming your difficulties.